keemax/blackjack-new/README.md

 ### GET /doubleDown
-##### adds a card to your hand and forces you to stand. you cannot double down if you have already hit on this hand.
+##### Adds a card to your hand and forces you to stand.
+It must be your turn to call this.
+You cannot double down if you have already hit on this hand.
 ##### parameters: playerId